 - Probiotic capsules – Make sure they’re PRObiotics without any PREbiotics.
 Look for the following strains: Lactobacillus acidophilus, Bifidobacterium bifidum, Bifidobacterium lactis and Streptococcus thermophilus.
 I have used GUTPro capsules with good success, but from what I’ve read there are lots of other options that will work, too.All of these probiotics are dairy-free and have at least one strain in common with the SO Delicious store-bought yogurt are are reported to work well: Klaire Labs Ther-Biotic, Renew Life, Pure Encapsulations, Megaflora, NOW Probiotics.

-- Dairy-free yogurt starter – Instead of capsules, these probiotics are in little packets that can be added to each batch.
+- Dairy-free yogurt starter – Instead of capsules, these starter cultures come in little packets that can be added to each batch.
 The strains used are perfect for making yogurt.

 Instant Pot, Oven or Yogurt Maker?